AntoineKneib/CrohnBOOST/README.md

 - **Smart region growing**: Adaptive thresholding with spatial constraints
 - **Interactive adjustment**: Sensitivity and radius sliders with one-click update

-### 🤖 AI Segmentation (BETA)
-- **One-click inference**: Automatic lesion segmentation powered by nnU-Net
-- **Auto-install**: Dependencies and model downloaded automatically on first use
-- **CPU & GPU support**: Works on any hardware (GPU recommended for speed)
-- **Seamless integration**: AI results compatible with manual correction tools
-- > ⚠️ **Note**: AI segmentation is provided as a convenience tool.
-For best results, we recommend using the **manual segmentation** workflow which allows fine-grained control over the segmentation parameters.
-AI inference may take **5-10 minutes on CPU** depending on your hardware.
-- > 📌 The AI model currently segments **intestinal lesions only**.
-Creeping fat segmentation still requires the manual seed-based workflow.
-- > 🔬 The AI model is **uni-modal** (single MRI sequence input).
-For optimal results, we recommend using the **late gadolinium-enhanced T1 VIBE DIXON** sequence (water image) as input, as the model was trained primarily on this contrast.

 ### 🧈 Creeping Fat Segmentation
 - **Seed-based growing**: Place control points in fat regions
 - **Multi-sequence support**: Uses dedicated DIXON fat sequences